Genshii8/skyhold.gg/pages-markdown/protection/What's New - Protection Warriors in BfA.md

 ## Gameplay

 One point of concern is rage generation.
-The difference between rage generation on single target vs. AoE is *massive*.
-In heavy AoE, you gain far too much rage to the point where you can't spend it all.
-This is due to gaining rage from getting meleed.
+The difference between rage generation on single-target vs. AoE is larger than it probably should be.
+In heavy AoE, you gain rage to the point where you have to "dump" it into [Ignore Pain](http://bfa.wowhead.com/spell=190456/ignore-pain).
 On single-target, rage generation is low, making it difficult to maintain your rotation.

 The spec functions more or less the same as Live, but feels a lot slower.
 Going from Live to BfA takes a bit getting used to, however the core gameplay is still there.
 It's really a matter of personal preference.
 Some people will be happy to leave being the spammy nature of Legion Prot, while some will miss it.

 ### Shield Block

 To go along with the above point about rage, [Shield Block's](http://bfa.wowhead.com/spell=2565/shield-block) rage cost can be inhibiting.
 Trying to keep [Shield Block](http://bfa.wowhead.com/spell=2565/shield-block) up makes it difficult to cast other abilities that cost rage, to the point where casting, say, [Revenge](http://bfa.wowhead.com/spell=6572/revenge) may lock you out of casting [Shield Block's](http://bfa.wowhead.com/spell=2565/shield-block) for several seconds.
 You could argue that this is a good gameplay dynamic because you have to make the decision between one ability or the other.
 I don't necessarily disagree with that.
-However the decision making can still be there even if rage gen is increased as the result of that is increased rotational fluidity.
+However, the decision making can still be there even if rage gen is increased as the result of that is increased rotational fluidity.
+(Again, speaking from a single-target point of view.)

-### Ignore Pain

-There's not too much to say about [Ignore Pain](http://bfa.wowhead.com/spell=190456/ignore-pain) as it functions in the exact same way as it does on Live.
-It's just been nerfed to the point where it's not even worth casting if you have [Bolster](http://bfa.wowhead.com/spell=275337/bolster).
-With rage generation as it is, you essentially keep [Shield Block](http://bfa.wowhead.com/spell=2565/shield-block) up as much as possible, use [Bolster](http://bfa.wowhead.com/spell=275337/bolster) when you can for physical damage, and use [Ignore Pain](http://bfa.wowhead.com/spell=190456/ignore-pain) exclusively to mitigate non-physical damage.

 ## To sum it up: